SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/stages/Test.md

 # Test

-This stage contains of two sub stages, `ATC` and `AUnit` which can execute ATC checks and AUnit test runs in parallel on an SAP BTP ABAP Environment systen.
+This stage contains two sub stages, `ATC` and `AUnit` which can execute ATC checks and AUnit test runs in parallel on an SAP BTP ABAP environment systen.
 By default this stage will not run any of the two sub stages `ATC` and `AUnit` if they are not configured.
 Please keep in mind that the `ATC` and `AUnit` stages need to be configured independently.
-Below sections contain more information on the usage and configuration of the `ATC` and `AUnit` stages.
+The below sections contain more information on the usage and configuration of the `ATC` and `AUnit` stages.

 ## ATC